Pratimagtm/datavisualization_metagenomis/README.md

-<h3>datavisualization_metagenomis </h3>
+<h3>Datavisualization Metagenomics </h3>

 R scripts to generate bar plots with metagenomics data.

-install R and R studio
+Install R and R studio
+    Install libraries:
+        tidyverse
+        readxl
+        openxlsx
+        ggplot2
+        tidyr
+        wesanderson
+        cowplot

-The count data representing taaxonomic or functional output from taxonomic and functional profiling of metagenomic data is used to generate the visual comparison between samples.
+The count data representing taaxonomic and functional output from taxonomic and functional profiling of metagenomics data is used to generate the visual comparison between samples.

 figure1.R generates a single stacked bar plot and a legend, applicable for observations at phylum level or at class level when the number of observed categories are few.